doctorzul/Flint-lock/README.md

 - Harder Enchanting Table: Requires Crying Obsidian instead of regular obsidian.
 Magic comes at a price.
 - Costlier Smithing Template Cloning: No more cheap trims!
 You’ll need a full Block of Diamond to copy one.

-Other recipe tweaks aimed at encouraging exploration and smarter resource usage.
+Some other recipe tweaks aimed at encouraging exploration and smarter resource usage.

 ## Installation 📦
 1. Drop the FlintLock folder into your world’s datapacks directory.